bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Var thisMenu = this.parentNode.querySelector('ul');" />
 </p>

-What we could do instead, is we could use this menu and do **ClassName** equals &apos;show-menu&apos;.
+What we could do instead, is we could use this menu and do <b>ClassName</b>
+equals &apos;show-menu&apos;.
 So we&apos;re applying that show-menu class to that particular menu.
 That should work.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->